 Dr. Marni Feureman is top in her field.
 Dr. Marni has a PhD in psychologist, is a licensed marriage and family therapist and Certified Emotionally Focused Couples Therapist.
 She also has levels 1 & 2 of the Gottman Method of Couples Therapy.
 Those are the two most researched methods to help couples.

-Jennifer Elkins, MA is a cognitive-behavioral therapist with Advanced training in the Gottman of couples therapy and Emotionally Focused couples therapy.
-Practicing in Sarasota, Florida, she works with all couples and specializes in treating Attention Deficit Disorder in relationship.
+Rebecca Lanieris a marriage and family therapist with Advanced training in the Gottman of couples therapy.
+Practicing in Naples, Florida, she works with all couples and specializes in treating affairs in relationship.